 When draught-proofing your home, make sure you leave enough room for ventilation.
 Blocking up every nook and cranny can cause poor air circulation, or damp.

 Get to know your home and your heating

 Sometimes, taking the time to think more about your home and the way you use it can uncover more ways to save.
 Even better, there’s no upfront cost.

 Turn your thermostat down by 1 degree

-But you can also save money by looking at the rooms you use most, and when.
-If everyone’s in the kitchen in the evenings, perhaps you can save money by turning down the heat in the bedrooms by a few degrees?
-If you’re out in the day, make full use of the timer, so you’re not heating an empty home.
+You can also save money by only heating the rooms in the house you use the most.
+If everyone’s in the kitchen in the evening, try turning down the heat in the bedrooms by a few degrees.
+And if you’re out during the day, make full use of the timer on your thermostat, so you’re not heating up an empty home unnecessarily.

 Bleed your radiators

 Trapped air makes your radiators less effective.
 Bleeding them means letting the air out, so the warm water can circulate properly.
 You'll need a radiator key.
 If you don't have one, they usually cost around £1 and you can find them in any DIY shop.